 When it comes down to it, you’re forming a relationship with the location owner.
 If you make the experience a good one for them, they may be more inclined to cut you some slack or give you a deal from time-to-time.

 Even if you pay full price for a location, if you leave on bad terms, they may decide your money wasn’t worth the effort.

 Leave set with all your equipment packed and the location tidy, and on-time.
 That way you will leave the location owner with a good feeling.
 In turn, they will remember you fondly the next time you call.

 It’s just like all the steps of pre-production: the more you do it, the better you’ll get at it.
-Allow yourself room for errors, but learn from each one.
+Learn more about this process in our next post.